Defiance Next Gen H2 ETF (NYSEARCA:HDRO) Stock Price Down 0.4%

-An institutional investor recently bought a new position in Defiance Next Gen H2 ETF stock.
-Flow Traders U.S. LLC acquired a new position in shares of Defiance Next Gen H2 ETF (NYSEARCA:HDRO) in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm acquired 11,813 shares of the company’s stock, valued at approximately $320,000.
-Flow Traders U.S. LLC owned approximately 1.01% of Defiance Next Gen H2 ETF at the end of the most recent quarter.
+A hedge fund recently bought a new stake in Defiance Next Gen H2 ETF stock.
+Flow Traders U.S. LLC purchased a new stake in Defiance Next Gen H2 ETF (NYSEARCA:HDRO) during the first quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund purchased 11,813 shares of the company’s stock, valued at approximately $320,000.
+Flow Traders U.S. LLC owned approximately 1.01% of Defiance Next Gen H2 ETF as of its most recent SEC filing.

 Receive News & Ratings for Defiance Next Gen H2 ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Defiance Next Gen H2 ETF and related companies with MarketBeat.com's FREE daily email newsletter.